FahrenheitKid/Aesthetics/ReadMe.txt

 Controls:
-The game sets Players 1 and 2 to keyboard by default.
-So you'll always have to navigate the menu with the keyboard when you start it.
+The game gives preference to controllers, so if any is plugged, is gonna set them as default, and the remaining players with the keyboard.
 Only the Player 1 can navigate the menu (except for the charcter selection screen)
 The game supports Xbox and PS4 controllers.